Growth Strategies: 4 Things Your Business Can Learn from Simple Energy (Now Uplight) Founder Justin Segall

 - Dan Fredrickson

 - May 22, 2019

-KO partner and contracts subscription practice lead Dan Fredrickson recently sat down with Simple Energy’s founder and president Justin Segall to discuss several strategies that helped the company double its revenue in 2018 and increase its client base 50 percent to reach more than 40 million households in North America.
+KO partner and contracts subscription practice lead Dan Fredrickson recently sat down with Simple Energy’s (now Uplight) founder and president Justin Segall to discuss several strategies that helped the company double its revenue in 2018 and increase its client base 50 percent to reach more than 40 million households in North America.

 DF: 2018 was a huge year for Simple Energy and you’ve proven your ability to scale.
 What are the keys to your success and how have you managed your growth?